What Is a Lien and How Does It Work?

 Judgment Lien

-A judgment lien is placed on your property or assets by a court that establishes you have an outstanding debt.
-Creditors that can prove you defaulted on an agreement and owe them money can file judgment liens in local courts.
+A judgment lien is an involuntary lien placed on your property or assets when a creditor proves in court that you defaulted on an agreement and owe them money.
 As with other liens, if your property is sold, the lienholders will be paid from the sale proceeds.

 Liens of this type must be filed through court and are placed against real property for which a contractor or subcontractor has performed work and was not paid by the property owner.
 A construction or mechanic lien can only be placed on the property the creditor worked on.